 Attack Ads.

 A couple of months ago, Rogers Phone launched a direct attack at Bell's home phone service with a headline of “Simply better by Comparison” advertising strategy.
 To quickly grab the fleeting attention of a prospective customer, Rogers used a simple visual of the red and blue couch as the “symbol” of this particular strategy…”compare us to them".
-This was the response from Bell.

 MSM: Attack your advertising.
 The average consumer is indifferent to the fact that you are renovating, overstocked, moving etc. Or that you are big, you are better, you are cheaper.
 These are YOUR motivators, not theirs.
 They care about "what is in it for me?"